BigRed-LittleHood/HannahBravo/README.md

 - 👋 Hi, I’m @BigRed-LittleHood
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis & completing the Google Data Analytics Certificate
-- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on Data Analysis projects
 - 📫 How to reach me: h.a.bravo42@gmail.com